PirateLab/ipad-switch-Seeeduino-XIAO/README.md

 ## Code

 ### firmware.uf2
-This firmware has been modifed to work with iOS so you need this one to flash your board and use circuitpython.
+This firmware has been modified to work with iOS so you need this one to flash your board and use circuitpython.

 ### main.py
 It's your python code, where the logic is.